The Travel Adventure in a Nutshell

 Visiting Lima, Cusco, Chinchero Ruins, Queros remote community trekking (shamanic rituals) (off the beaten path), Virgin del Carmen festival (off the beaten path) – Pisac, Machu Picchu – Ayahuasca retreat in the Amazon jungle

 1st option: Full adventure trip in Peru

-2nd option: Ayahuasca retreat in the Amazon jungle
+2nd option: Ayahuasca retreat in the Amazon jungle one week

 3rd option: Queros remote community trekking, Virgin del Carmen festival and Machu Picchu